-In collaboration with UEX, SRK selected a block size of 5 by 5 by 2 metres for all mineralized lenses.
-Subcells, at 0.25 metre resolution, were used to honour the geometry of the modelled lenses.
-Subcells were assigned the same grade as the parent cell.
-The block model is rotated on the Z-axis to honour the orientation of the mineralization.
+UEX followed the block size criteria set forth in the 2018 West Bear Cobalt-Nickel project NI43-101 report as a starting point, with a block size of 5 by 5 by 2 metres for the mineralized wireframe.
+The blocks were visually checked by UEX in both 2D and 3D and deemed it appropriate to use the existing block criteria as referenced above.
+Sub-cells, at 0.25 metres resolution, were used to respect the geology of the modelled wireframe.
+Sub-cells, were assigned the same grade as the parent cell.
+The block model was rotated on the Z-axis to honour the orientation of the mineralization.